 What Is Vermouth?
 Your Guide to Drinking This Classic Fortified Wine

 In this modern age of mixology, botanicals are on every sipper's lips.
 Their precise alchemy is the touchstone by which any new libation is assessed.
-Vermouth, a white wine fortified with spirits and aromatized with roots, fruits, spices, flowers, and herbs, checks all the 21st century boxes for the art of mixing drinks.
+Vermouth, a red or white wine fortified with spirits and aromatized with roots, fruits, spices, flowers, and herbs, checks all the 21st century boxes for the art of mixing drinks.
 And vermouth is back, refreshing and reinvigorating the shaking and making of creative drinks.

 A Little History